inspire-eu-validation/metadata/common/md-date.md

 **Test method**

-* You must indicate the last update date of the metadata description for each metadata record from the [dateStamp](#date).
+Shall be especificated the last update date of each metadata record from the [dateStamp](#date).

 * If no updates have been made, the creation date of the metadata will be used.